1876–77 Birmingham Senior Cup

-The 1876–77 Birmingham Senior Cup was the first edition of the first football tournament played to Football Association laws, other than the FA Cup, and therefore the first local senior tournament.
+The 1876–77 Birmingham Senior Cup was the first edition of the Birmingham Senior Cup, the first football tournament other than the FA Cup played to Football Association laws, and therefore the first local senior tournament.

 Background

-The Birmingham Football Association was founded in 1875 and took a subscription of £3 from its member clubs in order to commission a trophy for a member tournament, the trophy costing £50 and made by Mr R Williams of Wednesbury.
-Not all of the clubs could afford the £3 subscription - the Harold club for instance only contributing 15s and Wednesbury Old Park 10s 6d.
+The Birmingham Football Association was founded in 1875 and took a subscription of £3 from its member clubs in order to commission a trophy for a member tournament, the trophy costing £50 and made by Mr R. Williams of Wednesbury.
+Not all of the clubs could afford the £3 subscription – the Harold club contributed 15s, Wednesbury Old Park 10s 6d, and Saltley College £1 12s.
 The bulk of the shortfall was met by the wealthy Calthorpe club, which contributed £7 7s, and Wednesbury Town and West Bromwich contributed £5 5s each.

-By 1876, the association had 16 members, with 500-600 members all told, and all clubs entered the competition.
+By 1876, the association had 16 members, with 500–600 members all told, and all clubs entered the competition.

 Until 1877, the Association laws did not specify the number of players per side, and it was agreed that the matches would be with 12 players per side.
 There was also some local leeway with regard to the laws of the game; in particular, the Birmingham local rules stipulated that "corner" kicks should be taken 20 yards from the goalposts, rather than the corner flag.